-Callisto was planned as a formal library, with floor to ceiling bookcases flanking the fireplaces on both levels; however, the small structure is suitable for other uses such as an art or furnishings gallery, executive office, or social club.
+Callisto was planned as a formal library, perhaps with bookcases flanking the fireplaces on both levels; however, the small structure is suitable for other uses such as an art or furnishings gallery, executive office, or social club.

 The exterior of Callisto features a convex portico of columns with Ionic capitals, and welcoming coach lights on the lower level.
 A unique interior boasts two large rooms with round spaces, including an upstairs gallery open to the room below through a round cutout.
 Both rooms include fireplaces and are connected by a formal staircase.

-Constructed of solid pine with handmade windows and doors, with smooth faux painted stone walls and gleaming gray marble floors, complemented by an exquisite silver and crystal chandelier created by Phyllis Tucker.
-Callisto is elegant and stately, a lovely addition to any collection of fine miniatures.
+Constructed of solid pine with handmade windows and doors, with hand-painted faux stone exterior walls, and gleaming grey marble interior floors reflecting an exquisite silver and crystal chandelier created by Phyllis Tucker.
+Callisto is elegant and stately, a lovely addition to a collection of fine miniatures.